Business systems are by far the most overlooked aspect of running a successful small, medium, or large business.

 Unfortunately, this thought processes dooms them to staying small and remaining a prisoner in their business.

-So they’re stuck in a business that has become a self-made prison.
+So they’re stuck in a business that’s become a self-made prison.

-The problem is that all the “know how” of the business is stuck in a silo between their ears.
+Remember, the problem about not having systems is that all the “know how” of the business is stuck in a silo between their entrepreneurs’ ears.

 The only way out is to make time to create and document these business systems.

 Thankfully this daunting process is not that difficult when we break it into chunks.
 Start with building your marketing plan.
 Get your messaging right.
 Then review which systems you need to level up your business.